Drones sound creepy

 Drones are being used for reconnaissance purposes which tends raise questions regarding privacy violation of individuals.
 They can carry weapons of mass destruction and even wreak havoc by killing thousands while the pilot relaxes in his cosy operation room.

-Impact of drones on national economy
+Impact of drones on the national economy

 Education degree programs for drones